kunitoki/LuaBridge3/Manual.md

     .addVariable ("C", MyEnum::C)
   .endNamespace();

-// This ¡nstead will modification of the value from lua luabridge::getGlobalNamespace (L)
+// This ¡nstead will prevent the modification of the value from lua luabridge::getGlobalNamespace (L)
   .beginNamespace ("MyEnum2")
     .addProperty ("A", +[] { return MyEnum::A; })